goguakhila/Finance-Supply-Chain-Analytics/README.md

-# Fainancial and Suppy Chain Analysis using SQL
+# Fainancial and Suppy Chain Analytics using SQL

 ##  Project Overview